btholt/complete-intro-to-containers/lessons/dockerfile.md

 The `publish` part allows you to forward a port out of a container to the host computer.
 In this case we're forwarding the port of `3000` (which is what the Node.js server was listening on) to port `3000` on the host machine.
 The `3000` represents the port on the host machine and the second `3000` represents what port is being used in the container.
 If you did `docker run --publish 8000:3000 my-node-app`, you'd open `localhost:8000` to see the server (running on port `3000` inside the container).

 Next, let's organize ourselves a bit better.
 Right now we're putting our app into the root directory of our container and running it as the root user.
 This both messy and unsafe.
 If there's an exploit for Node.js that get released, it means that whoever uses that exploit on our Node.js server will doing so as root which means they can do whatever they want.
 Ungood.
 So let's fix that.
-We'll put the
+We'll put the directory inside our home directory under a different users.

 ## TODO